 Many of the projects I enjoy are with real estate investors who are purchasing Santa Barbara and Montecito, CA fixer upper properties.
 Custom designed Spanish chimneys are just one way to ramp up the charm of those investments.

-A Spanish home design drawing by Jeff Doubét.
-This concept sketch proposes a couple of Spanish chimneys to help transform the original fixer upper.
-Click to see entire Before and After photo sequence of this Spanish-style courtyard home built in Santa Barbara, CA.
+A Spanish home design drawing by Jeff Doubet.
+In this concept sketch I propose a couple of Spanish chimneys to help transform the original fixer upper.
+Click to see the entire Before and After photo sequence of this Spanish-style courtyard home.
+In the sketch you can see a hint of the clay chimney pot idea on the left, with a custom Spanish chimney design on the right.

 Construction Photo 1: A Spanish roofing expert installs short little sections of red tile roofing to create a decorative grille at the front of the chimney opening.
 A teaser photo for many construction photos that follow in this post.